Extraltodeus/noise_latent_perlinpinpin/README.md

 # noise_latent_perlinpinpin
 This allows to create latent spaces filled with perlin-based noise that can actually be used by the samplers.

+# Update!
+I simplified the algorith to now be able to support all resolutions (you should keep the same aspect ratio if you're upscaling however).
+It is also much more simple to use as well as it will have no artifacts.

+The simple trick to break the perlin pattern is now the following line:

+    noise = (torch.sin(torch.remainder(noise*1000000,83))+1)/2

+This just detroys the smooth pattern while keeping it predictable at all scales.

 # installation:
 Just drop the .py file in your custom nodes folder or download the repository as zip and put it in the custom nodes folder.